shkschneider/fabric_awesome_core/README.md

 - Awesome **Extras**
   - `/gamerule keepXp` upon death
   - a 2-way trash slot in your inventory that only clears upon closing
-  - all-in-one tool
+  - all-in-one tools
   - baguette: bread but better
   - configurable zenith (mid-day) and nadir (mid-night) times
   - coordinates on death screen
   - early game crates that retain inventory
   - elevators to teleport vertically
-  - extract enchantments using the grindstone
-  - hero... herobrine?!
-  - lily pad that grows nearby stuff
+  - lily_pad that grows nearby stuff
   - player heads on death (by another player)
-  - pvp
+  - pvp on/off
   - ropes than unroll and rollup vertically for exploration
   - scythe to clear grass
   - sleeping heals
   - sponges can absorb lava
-  - upgradable tools and armors using smithing table (using blocks)
   - villagers follow emerald blocks
   - villagers infinite trading
   - void block for decoration (like the end portal)